TechnionTDK/jbs-text2json/README.md

     "output": "tanach"}
 ```

 After the update, execute the **main** method within class **Text2Json**.
 The method executes all parsers based on the config file, and produces outputs to jbs-text.
-Eventually you have to push changes in jbs-text.
+Eventually you have to push (git push) changes in jbs-text.

+# Helpful Stuff
+1. You can find 'shortcut' methods for adding fields in your jsonObject - look them up in jbsParser class.
+1. A Number count to Hebrew letters count function and more useful arrays in jbsUtils Class.
+1. Try not to reinvent and write from scratch, read a simple parser, understand it and modify a copy to your needs.

 # Tips For Champions

-the tool is easy to use and makes adding new parser relatively easy, however we still encountered some difficulties along the way. below are tips we gathered from working with the tool.
+The tool is easy to use and makes adding new parser relatively easy, however we still encountered some difficulties along the way.
+Below are tips we gathered from working with the tool.

-1. the files are often very large so bugs are hard to find, debugging isn't always easy. add alot of "blind" content tests in your test file
+1. The files are often very large so bugs are hard to find, debugging isn't always easy.
+Add a lot of "blind" content tests in your test file

-1. alot of the times the raw text will be punctuated which will make handeling it harder, in the tests always prefer using the unpunctuated text (the Parser class has a stripVowels() function that can halp you)
+1. a lot of the times the raw text will be punctuated which will make handling it harder, in the tests always prefer using the unpunctuated text (the Parser class has a stripVowels() function that can help you)

-1. since it isn't always possible to verify the correctnes of every single entry we suggest you add tests specifically for the first and last json object in the file (or at least insome of the files)
+1. Since it isn't always possible to verify the correctness of every single entry we suggest you add tests specifically for the first and last json object in the file (or at least in some of the files)

-1. we found it's helpful to see the json using Json viewing tools such as [this](http://jsonviewer.stack.hu/)
+1. We found it's helpful to see the json using Json viewing tools such as [this](http://jsonviewer.stack.hu/)

-1. in your tests it is very helpful to check the number of objects you are expecting, this will catch cases where the matcher misses lines
+1. In your tests it is very helpful to check the number of objects you are expecting, this will catch cases where the matcher misses lines

-1. if a line is matched to more then one lineMatcher the behavior is undefined
+1. If a line is matched to more than one lineMatcher the behavior is undefined

-1. use the Line class, it has most of what you need to analyze the text
+1. Use the Line class, it has most of what you need to analyze the text

-1. notice that "registerMatchers" runs fully before "OnLineMatch" so matchers can't rely on changes made by the match part of the "OnLineMatch" function
+1. Notice that "registerMatchers" runs fully before "OnLineMatch" so matchers can't rely on changes made by the match part of the "OnLineMatch" function

-1. print unmatched lines, this will help you find bugs
+1. Print unmatched lines, this will help you find bugs